 All Plum Village meals are prepared by the monks and nuns with much love and mindful work.

 We use fresh vegetables, sourced as locally as possible.
-In Spring and Summer we often enjoy produce from Plum Village’s own Organic „Happy Farm“.
+In Spring and Summer we often enjoy produce from Plum Village’s own organic „Happy Farm“.

 All Plum Village meals are vegan: vegetarian with neither dairy nor eggs, and our staples are usually rice (brown and white), oats, bread.
 We are vegan in order to nourish our compassion and protect our planet.

-In Plum Village we eat our meals together in mindfulness.
+We eat our meals together in mindfulness.
 We usually have 15-20 minutes of silent eating at the start of lunch and dinner, and breakfast is usually fully in silence.
 Eating in silence helps us appreciate the food deeply, and cherish the presence of those around us.
 You can read more about our practice of mindful eating here.

 We regret that we’re unable to cater to specific individual dietary requirements or medical needs, nor provide cooking or refrigeration facilities.
 Please bring your own supplements (or allergy replacements) as necessary.